AppDaemon/appdaemon/docs/CONFIGURE.rst

 -  ``api_ssl_certificate`` (optional) - certificate to use when running
    the API over SSL
 -  ``api_ssl_key`` (optional) - key to use when running the API over SSL
+-  ``app_dir`` (Optional) - This can be used to place one's apps in a directory, other than under the config directory.
 -  ``exclude_dirs`` (optional) - a list of subdirectories to ignore under the apps directory when looking for apps
 - ``missing_app_warnings`` (optional) - by default, AppDaemon will log a warning if it finds a python file that has no associated configuration in an apps.yaml file.
 If this parameter is set to ``1`` the warning will be suppressed.
 This allows non-appdaemon python files to be distributed along with apps.
 - ``invalid_yaml_warnings`` (optional) - by default, AppDaemon will log a warning if it finds an apps.yaml file that doesn't include "class" and "module" for an app.
 If this parameter is set to ``1`` the warning will be suppressed.
 This is intended to ease the distribution of additional yaml files along with apps.